AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 The amount of storage you contracted for your cloud project represents the total storage for each environment.
 For example, if you bought 50 GB of storage space, then you have 50 GB of storage for each environment.
 There is 50 GB of separate storage for production, staging, and each integration environment respectively.

 You can increase your contracted storage at any time.
 For Pro Production and Staging environments, you must submit an Adobe Commerce Support ticket to change disk space allocation.
-A size increase of Pro Production and Staging environments can only occur at certain intervals, so, depending on your current disk space usage, the support team might recommend increasing disk space allocation by a minimum of 10 GB.
-Once allocated, the storage increase for Pro staging and production can **not** be reverted.
+A size increase of Pro Production and Staging environments can only occur at certain intervals.
+Depending on your current disk space usage, the support team might recommend increasing disk space allocation by a minimum of 10 GB.
+Once allocated, the storage increase for Pro Staging and Production can **not** be reverted.

 See [Manage disk space](../cloud-guide/storage/manage-disk-space.md) in the _Commerce on Cloud Infrastructure_ guide.

 ## Cloud service region

-**Question 4**: _Which AWS or Azure region is most convenient to your proximity?_
+**Question 4**: _Which Cloud service region is most convenient to your proximity?_

 Choose either Amazon Web Services (AWS) or Microsoft Azure as your Infrastructure as a Service (IaaS) foundation for your Adobe Commerce on cloud infrastructure Pro projects.
 Each service provider operates in multiple regions and provides multiple availability zones.
 Select a region convenient to your location and reduce the potential for latency and higher costs.